top of page

 IMG_2326.jpeg

-"Therapy with me is all about the importance of relationships — with ourselves, others, and our enviornments.
-Through developing trust in our relationship, I aim to create a space in which you feel heard, understood, and empowered.
-Whether you're navigating relationships, life transitions, or just need a place to reflect, I’m here to listen and support you."
+Therapy with me is about the importance of relationships — with ourselves, others, and our environments.
+Through building trust in our relationship, I aim to create a space in which you feel seen, understood, and empowered.
+Whether you're navigating relationships, life transitions, or just need a place to reflect, I’m here to listen and support you.

 Coffee and Book